-Are you having a difficult time staying motivated being an artist?
-In this post, I want to share with you art websites and blogs that will help to keep your fire burning.
+Are you having a difficult time staying motivated to be an artist?
+In this post, I want to share art websites and blogs that will help keep your fire burning.

 Here are 5 painting sites that help me stay motivated so I always look forward to going to the studio.

 5 Art Websites and Blogs

 Below are 5 sites I visit on a regular basis.
 They are not in any particular order.

 Artist’s Network is a great site for any artist to visit if they are interested in learning about different techniques.

 They post about 8 times a week and are the home of The Artist’s Magazine, Watercolor Artist, Pastel Journal, Drawing magazine, and more.

 Whether you are looking for articles, forums, blogs, entering contests or like watching videos you can find it all at Artist’s Network.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy